Stravaiger Poetry

 The passage of time

-Grants us only few such blessed times
+Grants us only a few such blessed times

 Before our light must fade, like dying stars